gurparshad/visioncraft-assignement-backend/README.md

 ## Setting up database:

 - Create a database schema through the command line or MySQL workbench.
+ Please setup one database for the development and second for testing

 - Change the environment varibles in the .env file located in the root directory.
     - DATABASE_DEV = nameOfYourDevelopmentDatabase